 Survivor pension: The deceased received or was entitled to receive an old-age or disability pension.

 Eligible survivors include a widow(er) and children younger than age 18 (age 21 if a full-time student, no limit if disabled).
-If there is no surviving spouse or child, parents of the deceased may be eligible.
+If there is no surviving spouse or child, the deceased's parents may be eligible.